rogard/digraph.el/README.md

 # digraph.el

-This is a directed graph package written in Emacs-Lisp.
+This is a (toy) directed graph package written in Emacs-Lisp.